Disappearance of Conor and Sheila Dwyer: Investigation

 Given the proximity and prominence of the River Blackwater through Fermoy, Garda divers searched the river several times.
-There was also searches of the quays around Cobh in West Cork.
+There were also searches of the quays around Cobh in East Cork.

 Ferry records in Ireland indicated no car matching the description or licence plate of their car had left the country during this period.
 Similarly, an appeal if any parts being sold of a car matching its make and description drew no response.

 There had been speculation the couple were involved in financial trouble or Conor had become involved in the illegal drug trade, but neither rumour was substantiated.
 Some friends of the couple allegedly suggested the possibility of a suicide pact but no evidence of this has been found.

 In 1993, a reconstruction of the couple's last known movements and a public appeal by Gardaí was featured on the programme Crimeline broadcast on RTE One.
 This resulted in potential leads from the public for the investigation.

 There were numerous reported sightings of the couple across Ireland and occasionally overseas.
 A woman from Ballyvollane, near Fermoy, believed she spotted the couple at an airport in Lourdes, France in June 1991 and later recognised them on the Crimeline appeal into their disappearance.
 Prior to this, she had been unaware of the Dwyers; however, the appearances and behaviour of the couple she briefly interacted with had struck her at the time.
 In 1993, there was another possible sighting in Munich, Germany; however, Bavarian Police and Interpol were unable to confirm it.
 The location initially intrigued Gardai because of Conor Dwyer's employment for Fritz Wolff.
 Wolff himself had been interviewed by Gardaí but had been out of the country by the time of the couple's disappearance.
 Gardaí generally believe any sightings of the couple since 1991 were well-intentioned but mistaken.

 In 2000, acting on a tip, Gardaí searched a quarry in Aherla, west Cork, but nothing related to the couple was found.
 No further explanation was provided on the background that led to the search.